-113. Based on the Prime Minister Decision No. 13, dated 18 March 1997, the Inter-Ministerial Resettlement Committee (IRC) was firstly established in 1999 to review and evaluate the resettlement impact and land acquisition for Phnom Penh-Ho Chi Minh City Highway Project funded by the ADB Loan 1659-CAM.
+- 114. Based on the Prime Minister Decision No. 13, dated 18 March 1997, the Inter-Ministerial Resettlement Committee (IRC) was firstly established in 1999 to review and evaluate the resettlement impact and land acquisition for Phnom Penh-Ho Chi Minh City Highway Project funded by the ADB Loan 1659-CAM.
 The IRC is a collective entity composed of representatives from different line ministries, such as the MPWT (Project Executing Agency), the Council of Ministers (COM), the Ministry of Agriculture, Forestry and Fisheries (MAFF); Government Delegate in Charge of Phnom Penh Capital City; and Governor and Deputy Governor of the Provinces where the project located (Kandal, Preyveng and Svayreang Provinces).
 The IRC has emerged as the decision making body on resettlement issues and has since been involved in other foreign-assisted government infrastructure projects with involuntary resettlement.
-The MEF is the permanent Chair of the IRC and represents it for all development projects.

-114. The IRC will assume the function of a quasi-regulatory body, ensuring that funds for resettlement are spent properly and that the RP is carried out as intended.
-The technical arm of the IRC is the RD-MEF, tasked to assist the IRC in carrying out the following:
+The MEF is the permanent Chair of the IRC and represents it for all development projects. - 115.
+The IRC will assume the function of a quasi-regulatory body, ensuring that funds for resettlement are spent properly and that the RP is carried out as intended.
+The technical arm of the IRC is the RD-MEF, tasked to assist the IRC in carrying out the following: - Reviewing and approving the RP, ensuring that the RP is consistent with the law and regulations of Cambodia and ADB's 2009 Safeguard Policy Statement (SPS) and the loan agreement; - Endorsing the approved RP to ADB;

-- Reviewing and approving the RP, ensuring that the RP is consistent with ADB's 2009 Safeguard Policy Statement (SPS) and the loan agreement; - Endorsing the approved RP to ADB; - Leading the RP implementation at the Project areas such as DMS, public consultations with AHs, information disclosure, etc; based on the agreed policy and principles of this RP; - Establishing or convening the Provincial Resettlement Committee (PRSC) and its Working Group (WG); - Orienting, as needed, the PRSC and its working group (PRSC-WG) on their tasks relative to RP preparation and implementation; - Securing from the national treasury the budget for carrying out the RP, ensuring that funds are available in a timely manner and in sufficient amounts; - Approving all disbursements connected with the implementation of the RP, such as payment of compensation and other entitlements, acquisition and preparation of replacement plots, operational expenses of personnel, etc.; - Ensuring that funds for resettlement are spent judiciously; and - Monitoring the implementation of the RP, ensuring that this is carried out in compliance with the Project resettlement policy and with the loan agreement.
+- Manage and supervise the RP implementation at the Project areas such as DMS, negotiation and contracting making with AHs, public consultations with AHs, information disclosure, etc; based on the agreed policy and principles of this RP; - Convening the establishment of the Provincial Resettlement Committee (PRSC) and its Working Group (WG); - Orienting, as needed, the PRSC and its working group (PRSC-WG) on their tasks relative to RP preparation and implementation; - Securing from the national treasury the budget for carrying out the RP, ensuring that funds are available in a timely manner and in sufficient amounts; - Approving all disbursements connected with the implementation of the RP, such as payment of compensation and other entitlements, acquisition and preparation of replacement plots, operational expenses of personnel, etc.; - Ensuring that funds for resettlement are spent judiciously; and - Monitoring the implementation of the RP, ensuring that this is carried out in compliance with the Project resettlement policy and with the loan agreement.